 The light weight and compact size of the system makes it safe and easy to manually run in and out of blastholes using a feeder reel fitted with 50 meters of 11 mm fiberglass rod.
 The BlastGyro™ can survey at all angles and the fiberglass rod assures it can be moved up, down and horizontally.

 To be able to adapt to varying blasthole diameters the running gear can be fitted with KwikZip plastic centralizer blades.
 These plastic blades have different lengths and can be combined to cover a range of hole diameters.
-These plastic centralizers do not get sharp edges after repeated, further improving the safety of the system.
+These plastic centralizers do not get sharp edges after repeated use, further improving the safety of the system.

 The system is operated using Surveyor™, Inertial Sensing's gyro field survey software.
 This has functions specially designed to make it easy to plan, conduct, process, reprocess and export blast ring surveys.

 The software that is used to operate the BlastGyro™ in the field is called Surveyor™.
 This is the same software used for all type of Inertial Sensing gyro survey tools.
-To make it easy to survey a large series of holes in blasthole ring, Surveyor™ has a dedicated "BlastGyro Mode".
+To make it easy to survey a large series of holes in a blasthole ring, Surveyor™ has a dedicated "BlastGyro Mode".
 One or more survey plans can be prepared with reference coordinates and directions at the office before going on location to survey.
 Once on location the operator can load the planned group of surveys with pre-set blast ring ID, hole IDs with associated start coordinates and reference angles.
 This mode of operation removes most of the data entry operations when starting each survey and makes repetitive surveying of a blast ring or vertical section very efficient and error-free.

 Already processed survey data can be updated by opening the data in the Surveyor™ processing interface.
 The updated plan, with revised collar reference coordinates, is easy to load and a batch reprocess of all surveys can be accomplished with one button click.
-Surveys can be automatically exported into data formats such as: Excel, CSV, DXF and Surpac.
+Surveys can be automatically exported into data formats such as: Excel, CSV, DXF and Surpac strings.

 SlimGyro™ This is the BlastGyro™ survey instrument and field computer.
 The gyro kit comes complete with survey instrument, two rechargeable batteries, a gyro battery charger, operator manual, Surveyor™ field software and isAnalysis™ data analysis software.
 There are no license fees associated with the software and updates are free of charge.
 The computer is a Windows-based tablet supplied with a high capacity battery, standard power outlet charger and car charger.